wp-plugins/daily-christian-bible-verses/readme.txt

 3. Can be added as Widget or use shortcode to display the Verses.

 == Installation ==
-1. Gain Access to the plugin by taking membership from http://www.skrilleshopplugin.com/membership/.
+1. Download the plugin from WordPress plugin repository.
-2. Once membership is confirmed, download the plugin & upload it to your site using FTP.
+2. Install the plugin into your site.
 3. Activate the plugin via WP ADMIN DASHBOARD.
 4. Add shortcode as ' [dailychristianbibleverse] ' in wordpress post or page.
 5. Add 'Daily Christian Bible Verse' widget to Sidebar of your WordPress website.